Marcus by Goldman Sachs is an online consumer banking division of New York-based Goldman Sachs Bank USA.

 The downside is that without an option for a linked checking account, making deposits into your savings is a little trickier.

-To move money into the account, you can connect direct deposits or send an ACH, check, or wire transfer from your other bank.
+You can set up direct deposits or send an ACH, check, or wire transfer from your other bank to move money into the account.

 Certificates of Deposit (CDs)